lippsmar/Trustworthy_Local_RAG_Agent/README.md

 ---

-## 📋 License

-This project is licensed under the [MIT License](LICENSE).
-We welcome your feedback and contributions!

----

 💬 With the RAG Agent, you have a tool that not only delivers impressive answers but also validates them – ensuring trust in AI. 🌟